lch99310/chunghao_lee/content/posts/product decoder_Google AI Pointer/index.md

 ---

-## The Endgame: Interfaces That Disappear // 六、結語：介面的終點，是讓 AI 消失
+## The Endgame: Interfaces That Disappear // 結語：介面的終點，是讓 AI 消失

 History suggests how this plays out.
 Just as the CLI survived the GUI's victory by retreating to professional ground, the chat box will not disappear — open-ended, generate-from-nothing tasks will always need a free writing space.
 But it will step down from being "the front door of AI" to being one entrance among many.
 Mainstream interaction will return to the world of *see it, point at it* — except this time, behind every click and every circled selection stands a mind that understands intent.